 Markowsky was born and raised in Calgary, Alberta, where he graduated with honors from the Alberta College of Art.
 Michael also studied at Cooper Union (New York City) and the Royal College of Art (London, UK), and Art Center (Los Angeles) where he obtained his Master of Fine Arts Degree in 2002.
-His artwork has been exhibited alongside artists such as Robert Rauschenberg, Ed Ruscha (twice) and William S. Burroughs.
+His artwork has been exhibited alongside artists such as Robert Rauschenberg, Ed Ruscha, Ken Lum and William S. Burroughs.
 He has exhibited in galleries and museums in New York, San Francisco, Los Angeles, Montreal, Vancouver and even Baghdad, Iraq!
 Markowsky has also toured across Canada with the indie-rock band "Brasstronaut," creating live visuals on stage in response to the music.

-Markowsky’s artwork is often featured on television and in print media, including the CBC, CTV, NBC, CityTV, ShawTV, GlobalTV, Calgary Herald, Globe and Mail, FFWD Magazine, Beatroute Magazine, ArtUS Magazine, Canadian Aviator Magazine, etc. In 2015 Markowsky was one of the stars of CBC TV's hit television show "Crash Gallery."
+Markowsky’s artwork is often featured on television and in print media, including the CBC, CTV, NBC, CityTV, ShawTV, GlobalTV, Calgary Herald, Globe and Mail, Huffington Post, Montreal Gazette, FFWD Magazine, Beatroute Magazine, ArtUS Magazine, Canadian Aviator Magazine, etc. In 2015 Markowsky was one of the stars of CBC TV's hit television show "Crash Gallery."

 “My purpose in life is to inspire others.
 I encourage people to follow their dreams, and I believe that in this respect my role as an artist is to lead by example.
 I indulge my imagination and allow myself to pursue every whim and opportunity.